Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 SanDisk (SNDK)

 WDC's NAND spin-out.
-Lower margin than HDDs, more cyclical exposure to memory cycle.
+Lower margin than HDDs; more cyclical exposure to the memory cycle.

-Verdict — Skip: No clear advantage versus Micron at the current entry.
-If you want NAND exposure, do it through Micron.
+Verdict — Skip: No clear advantage versus Micron.
+If you want NAND exposure, do it through MU.

 Texas Instruments (TXN)

-Verdict — Hold: Defensive analog.
-Slow grower, steady payer, low correlation to AI cycle.
-3–5% sleeve in a diversified semi portfolio.
+Verdict — Add (defensive sleeve): Slow grower, steady payer, low correlation to AI cycle, with a quiet AI-data-center revenue line that the headlines don't capture.
+3–6% sleeve in a diversified semi portfolio.

 Analog Devices (ADI)